Sami-ul/python-timer/README.md

 # python-timer
-A simple Python timer that I made for fun
+A simple Python timer that I made in a couple minutes

 - Uses the built in time module
-- Has a little bit of overshoot by about 0.09 seconds
+- Has a little bit of overshot by about 0.09 seconds